8 Reasons Why Jim Corbett Should Be Your Next Holiday Destination

 There’s no better place than Corbett to enjoy bird watching.
 Carry a pair of binoculars and you might spot some beautiful and mesmeric creatures such as the Himalayan bulbul, black-winged stilt, rain quail, night heron, common babbler, etc.

 From luxury resorts to budget hotels, you will find many options around the sanctuary.
-One notable place is Club Mahindra Resorts, which offers multiple activities, great food, superb ambience, a wealth of amenities, and ultimate luxury to all its guests.
+One notable place is Club Mahindra Corbett Resort, which offers multiple activities, great food, superb ambience, a wealth of amenities, and ultimate luxury to all its guests.

 It’s time for you and your travel partner(s) to scrap the idea of a clichéd weekend getaway and embark on an exciting, fun-filled, and educational trip to Jim Corbett National Park.
 It’s an unbeatable combo of a getaway combined with luxury in the lap of nature!